SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/markdown-bundle.md

 Then, in `show.html.twig`, scroll down to where we loop over the answers.
 Here, say `answer|markdown`.
 And because answers will eventually be added by users we don't trust, in a real app, I would use `answers|striptags|markdown`.
 Cool, right?
-That removes an HTML added by the user and *then* processes it through Markdown.
+That would remove any tags HTML added by the user and *then* processes it through Markdown.

 Anyways, let's try it!
 Refresh and... got it!
-This filter is smart enough to automatically *not* escape the HTML - so we don't need the `|raw`.
+This filter is smart enough to automatically *not* escape the HTML so we don't need `|raw`.

-Next: I'm *loving* this idea of finding new tools, I mean *services*, and seeing what we can do with them.
+Next: I'm *loving* this idea of finding new tools - I mean *services* - and seeing what we can do with them.
 Let's find another service that's *already* in our app: a caching service.
-Because parsing Markdown on *every* request can slow down our app.
+Because parsing Markdown on *every* request can slow things down.